Last Updated: December 27, 2019

 - Children’s Privacy.

-We do not knowingly collect or solicit any information from anyone under the age of 13 on this website.
+We do not knowingly collect or solicit any personal information from anyone under the age of 13 on this website.
 In the event that we learn that we have inadvertently collected personal information from a child under age 13, we will promptly delete that information.
-If you believe that we might have any information from a child under 13, please contact us using the contact details listed below.
+If you believe that we might have any personal information from a child under 13, please contact us using the contact details listed below.

 We will not process any personal information on the ground of a consent from children residing in the EU who are under the age of 16.